 Explore the relationship between the Earth, Moon and Sun with the help of an amusing character adapted from Native American oral traditions who has many misconceptions about our home planet and its most familiar neighbors.
 How do the Earth, Moon and Sun work together as a system and what is the myth and science behind it?
 Why does the Sun rise and set?
 Why do we see different constellations during different seasons?
 What is an eclipse?
 Learn about the Moon's phases and orbit.
 Explore past and future space travel to our Moon and beyond.

-Travel from the outermost reaches of the solar system taking in the wonders of the planets and their moons, from Pluto to Earth, zoom past planets revolving above you.
+Travel from the outermost reaches of the solar system faster than the speed of light, taking in the wonders of the planets and their moons, from Pluto to Earth, zoom past planets revolving above you.
 See the ringed systems of the outer planets and the detail of various moons, all digitally rendered using real images from satellites.
 Finally, return home to Earth and contrast our home planet with the other worlds you've explored.

 Exoplanets: Worlds of Wonder

 Follow mankind's first Space Probe as it journeys outside our solar system to the many new worlds astronomers are discovering beyond.
 Visit Gas Giants caught in a deadly dance with their host stars, frozen rogue planets hurling through space, molten rocky worlds now known to science and new planets drifting comfortably within the area around a star where Earth-like worlds may exist.
 Discover new insights about our own Earth, Moon, Sun and the remarkable Solar System we inhabit.

 We Are Stars